SETDA: About Us

-The State Educational Technology Directors Association (SETDA) is a 501(c)3 not-for-profit membership association launched by state education agency leaders in 2001 to serve, support and represent their emerging interests and needs with respect to the use of technology for teaching, learning, and school operations.
-Our current work is guided by a strategic plan, Leading, Inspiring and Empowering: The 2013-16 SETDA Strategic Plan, adopted by the SETDA Board of Directors in October 2012 after extensive consultation with the membership.
+SETDA is a 501(c)3 not-for-profit membership association launched by state education agency leaders in 2001 to serve, support and represent their emerging interests and needs with respect to the use of technology for teaching, learning, and school operations.
+Nearly 20 years later, SETDA has established itself as the principal membership association representing digital learning leaders of U.S. states and territories.

 The SETDA mission is to build and increase the capacity of state and national leaders to improve education through technology policy and practice.
 In carrying out this mission, we are committed to: